Just in case you missed it

 “Go where?”
 I asked.
 “North, north, north,” they said repeatedly.

 So I walked north even though my home was east across the river.
-Eventually, I made my way back to Queens and did what everyone else did: watch the news for hours, or maybe days on end.
+Eventually, I made my way back to

 But then, we went back to school and everything was almost too normal.
 We had our reminders like ID tags and bad air quality, but many students seemed preoccupied with appearing strong or unwilling to reopen a healing wound.
 Even though the school hired extra counselors, there was no influx of students seeking their help.